-When to Go, What Roads to Take, Where to Find Information
+When to Go, Which Roads to Take, Where to Find Information

 Each year, we look forward to the coming of fall.
-Even the most avid sun worshipers are now ready to dig out their long-sleeved shirts and begin planning driving tours and favorite outdoor activities around the changing of the leaves.
+Even the most avid sun worshipers are now ready to dig out their long-sleeved shirts and begin planning fall foliage drives and favorite outdoor activities around the changing of the leaves.
 But predicting fall color is no easier than forecasting the weather.
 Below are details of what is considered the norm for fall color in Arkansas - these are not predictions.
-Since the fall color season in Arkansas is an extremely popular travel month, we strongly suggest you make your reservations as soon as possible, especially if you are coming on a weekend.
+Since Arkansas is one of the top fall foliage destinations around, we strongly suggest you make your reservations as soon as possible, especially if you are coming on a weekend.

 Crowley's Ridge Parkway National Scenic Byway – was the first National Scenic Byway in the state and roughly runs the length of its namesake– Crowley’s Ridge.
 It begins in the northeast corner at St. Francis, winding its way alongside the ridge through some of the most fertile areas of Arkansas,to its southern-most terminus at West Helena.